Share:

 Taping Feet for Sports: The What, How, and Why

-Have you ever watched a professional sports league and noticed athletes wearing tape around their feet, ankles, or lower legs?
-Alas, taping is not just for professional athletes.
-But its widespread adoption in a number of sports can help demonstrate how this technique works for everyday uses to help treat and prevent certain foot and leg injuries and conditions.
+Have you ever watched a professional sports league and noticed athletes wearing tape around their feet, ankles or lower legs?
+Alas, taping is not just for professional athletes as it has a widespread application in a number of sports.
+The technique of taping can be utilized for everyday uses to help treat and prevent certain foot and leg injuries and conditions.

 What does “taping” mean?

-Taping at its core is a therapeutic method for injury prevention and injury management.
+Taping is a therapeutic method for injury prevention and injury management.
 In other words, it is used to help treat and prevent various foot conditions and injuries.

 Its purpose is to help stabilize and limit a joint’s range of motion whilst enabling functionality to the affected area.
-By wrapping certain parts of your foot, you can “lock” certain joints or muscles, and relieve pressure from specific areas.
+By wrapping certain parts of your foot, you can “hold” certain joints or muscles in a desired position and relieve pressure from specific areas.
 The actual tape used can be either a type of pressure-sensitive tape (which activates based on the pressure applied to it) or something as basic as surgical tape.

 If you’ve ever used a brace, taping is similar in mechanics and purpose.
 The main difference is that taping can be altered and manipulated depending on its intended function.